On the Complexity of the Succinct State Local Hamiltonian Problem: Proof of Main Text Results

-To conclude, we simply leverage the original arguments from \refcite{KR03} to show that in the \textsc{yes} case, there exists a proof state such that the Hamiltonian $H$ has eigenvalues at most $\epsilon/(K+1)$.
+To conclude, we leverage the original arguments from \refcite{kempe2003local} to show that in the \textsc{yes} case, there exists a proof state such that the Hamiltonian $H$ has ground state energy $0$ (since the verification circuit accepts with probability $1$).
 In the \textsc{no} case, all eigenvalues are at least $c/K^3$ for some constant $c$. \end{proof}